Last updated 23 June 2020

 Some training is required to ensure competence in this way of working.
 This can be provided by the OM/training provider or the placement, and in the current circumstances, can be delivered via blended learning.
 It’s up to training providers to assess if it’s safe and appropriate for trainees to proceed working online on a case-by-case basis, and that trainees have appropriate supervision in place for the nature of the work.

-You should contact your College training standards committee if you are making changes to your curriculum.
-You don’t need to let UKCP or the College know about any changes you need to make in structure or remote/online training.
+You should contact your college training standards committee if you are making changes to your curriculum or major changes to the structure of the programme.
+You don’t need to let UKCP or your college know about any changes you need to make in remote/online training.

-As part of your review, we may ask you what your contingency plans were and how you managed the various scenarios, but we will be looking at this from a best practice perspective (what do our members do and what can be shared among other OMs) and a place of support.
+As part of your review, we may ask you what your contingency plans were and how you managed the various scenarios, but we will be looking at this from a best practice perspective (ie what do our members do and what can be shared among other OMs?) and a place of support.

 UKCP considers the outbreak of Covid-19 as a safe and clear justification for increased or exclusive use of technology to support training programmes where appropriate.
 We encourage you to consider the risks and use your judgement.

-- Be supportive, flexible and pragmatic in approach to regulation, CPD and supervision, and communicate this where
+- Be supportive, flexible and pragmatic in approach to regulation, CPD and supervision, and communicate this to members.

-- forming a remote peer group to discuss CPD and share resources and learning, a separate space fromsupervision
+- forming a remote peer group to discuss CPD and share resources and learning, ie a separate space from supervision

 - online workshops